Commercial Pig Farming

-Well, there are many benefits and advantages of commercial pig farming business.
+Well, there are many benefits and advantages to the commercial pig farming business.

-- Pigs have excellent feed conversion ratio.
-They feed on various inedible feeds, forage crops, byproducts of grins from mills, byproducts of meat, damaged feeds and garbage.
-Pigs convert this useless stuff into the nutritious meat.
+- Pigs have an excellent feed conversion ratio.
+They feed on various inedible feeds, forage crops, byproducts of grins from mills, byproducts of meat, damaged feeds, and garbage.
+Pigs convert this useless stuff into nutritious meat.

 - Commercial pig farming in India can create employment and help the financially weaker sections/communities.

-- Pig farming can also contribute to local as well as national economy.
+- Pig farming can also contribute to the local as well as the national economy.

-- Pig growth rate is faster than other animals and they are prolific breeders and produce 10 to 14 piglets in a single birth.
+- The pig growth rate is faster than other animals and they are prolific breeders and produce 10 to 14 piglets in a single birth.
 They can also produce 2 litters/year under ideal pig management practices.

 - Pigs do not require expensive housing hence commercial pig farming does not require a huge investment.